aylkaraemi/ItemCatalogProject/README.md

 This app requires python (2 or 3), VirtualBox, Vagrant, a Unix-style terminal to run the files.
 Instructions for downloading and installing each of these are below.

 ### Python
 To download python click [here](https://www.python.org/downloads/) and select the version to install.
-This tool works on both python 2 and 3 so the most recent version is fine to use.
+This tool works on python version 2.7 and later so if you are using a version earlier than 2.7 you will need to upgrade.

 _Note_: The site should detect the OS, but if not there are links to the installers for each OS directly below the button for the latest version.